-A 1031 exchange is a tax-deferral strategy under IRS Section 1031 that allows short-term rental investors to sell an investment property and reinvest the proceeds into a like-kind replacement property without paying capital gains taxes at the time of sale.
-This powerful tool lets Airbnb hosts upgrade properties, diversify markets, or scale their portfolios while preserving their full equity for reinvestment.
+A 1031 exchange is a tax-deferral mechanism under IRS Section 1031 that allows a short-term rental investor to sell an investment property and roll the full proceeds into a like-kind replacement without paying capital gains tax at closing.
+By keeping 100% of your equity working instead of surrendering 20–30% to federal and state taxes, a properly executed exchange dramatically accelerates portfolio compounding over time.

-Step 3: Close on replacement property (180-day deadline) Complete the purchase of your replacement property within 180 calendar days using the exchange funds held by your QI.
+Step 4: Close on the replacement property (180-day deadline).
+Complete the acquisition within 180 calendar days using funds released by your QI.
+Buy at or above the relinquished property's net sale price to defer all gain.

 | Rule | Requirement |